NOAA-CEFI-Portal/CEFI-info-hub-list/README.md

 [Science on a Sphere (SOS) Ocean Dataset Videos](https://search.usa.gov/search/docs?affiliate=science-on-a-sphere&dc=9122&query=ocean+data )

 > Researchers at NOAA developed Science On a Sphere® as an educational tool to help illustrate Earth System science to people of all ages.
-Animated images of atmospheric storms, climate change, and ocean temperature can be shown on the sphere, which is used to explain what are sometimes complex environmental processes.
+Animated images of atmospheric storms, long term change, and ocean temperature can be shown on the sphere, which is used to explain what are sometimes complex environmental processes.
 Videos can also be downloaded for viewing from the web.

 [Seasonal Forecasts from the North American Multi-Model Ensemble (NMME): NOAA/CPC](https://www.cpc.ncep.noaa.gov/products/international/nmme/nmme.shtml)